Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis

 \subsubsection{Caption Generation}

-As shown in Figure \ref{fig:dataset_mask_distribution}, captions for the Forest-Change dataset are skewed toward descriptions of lower degrees of forest loss and recurring loss patterns.
+As shown in Figure \ref{fig:dataset_captions_distribution}, captions for the Forest-Change dataset are skewed toward descriptions of minor forest loss and recurring loss patterns.
 This reflects the limited scene diversity introduced by the cropping-augmentation strategy adopted by \cite{hewarathna2024change}, as discussed previously in Section \ref{section:data-curation}.
-Captioning extensive amounts of remote sensing change imagery is fatiguing for human annotators, especially when underlying scene diversity is limited.
-Therefore, rule-based caption generation is proposed as a way to ensure minimal requirements for adequate semantic context and sentence structure are met.
-Human annotations are still valuable for improving linguistic and semantic variation, and providing geographic context.
+Captioning large volumes of remote sensing change imagery is labour-intensive for human annotators, especially when scene diversity is limited.
+Therefore, rule-based caption generation is proposed as a way to ensure minimal requirements for semantic context and sentence composition are met.
+Human annotations remain valuable for improving linguistic and semantic variation, and providing geographic context.

 Caption generation was conducted using a two-stage approach combining manual annotation with rule-based caption synthesis.
 A custom Streamlit-based application was developed to facilitate captioning due to its suitability for rapid interactive prototyping and its prior integration within the Change-Agent framework \citep{liu2024change}.